ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v6.0/022-basics/0221-basics-configuration.md

 var attributeDoesAlreadyExist = configuration.GetDefinition( 11001 );

-//Create new attribute if not existing if(attributeDoesAlreadyExist != null)
+//Create new attribute if not existing if(attributeDoesAlreadyExist == null)
 {
-  await client.CreateAttributeDefinition( EntityDto.Part, attributeDefinition );
+  await DataServiceClient.CreateAttributeDefinition( EntityDto.Part, attributeDefinition );
 }
 {% endhighlight %}